 “Better a diamond with a flaw than a pebble without.” – Confucius

 The youth of today are the future of the country.
 But when the current system of education and its implications are considered, the youths are found to blot their own copybook by indulging in the activities of ignorance.
 Simply by burning the candle at both ends, one does not achieve success.
-The youth of today lack values and morals.
+The youth of today lacks values and morals.
 Even though the level of education in every school is high, the solid foundation which is established by moral principles and strong character is missing.

 It is a well-known fact that today’s generation has to face more challenges and obstacles than the past generation.
 And with the increase in problems, the mindset of students is changing speedily.
-A number of students indulge in illegal activities like cheating, bribing or even attempting suicide.
+A number of students are indulging in illegal activities like cheating, bribing or even attempting suicide.
 And all this is done with the goal of achieving a good result.
 But is this really worth?
 Literature has shown that the main connection of corruption is with the existence of monopoly and the discretionary power, lack of supervision at all levels and ignorance of values and ethics in the educational system.
 It is rightly said that true morals are priceless.
 They possess the greatest value ever and cannot be bought or sold.
 Nobody is born with values and morals, but they imbibe these principles from the surroundings.
-Just like “Namaste” and “Joining of palms” as a token of respect is taught to a child by his/ her parents, the values are also taught by the parents, teachers and the near and dear ones.
+Just like “Namaste” and “Joining of palms” as a token of respect, is taught to a child by his/ her parents, the values are also taught by the parents, teachers and the near and dear ones.

 The term “value” can be used in different aspects.
 The dictionary has defined this term as “to prize, to estimate, to value something.
 It means that something is cherished or is dear to the heart”.
 A value signifies ideas that men love for.
 And they form the part and parcel of the philosophy that governs any nation and the educational system as well.
 The Indian Constitution provides many different ideas like democratic, secular, equality, fraternity, dignity, liberty, justice, socialist and dignity of every individual.
-This makes it obvious that the values should be adopted or inspired by these ideals.
+This makes it obvious that the values should be adopted or inspired from these ideals.
 According to the Secondary Education Commission (1952-53), special emphasis should be laid on the values of efficiency, good temper, co-operation, integrity and discipline.
 But do these values still exist in the current education system?
 Probably not.
-There is one in hundred chance that the educated youth of today possess the characteristics of a nobleman.
+There is one in hundred chance that the educated youth of today possess the characteristics of a noble man.
 People are so busy in competing in the rat race of life that the essence of living a meaningful life, is lost.
 The existence of moral values and ethics has ceased.
 Nobody cares about anything.
-And consequently, the quality of life has deteriorated as well.
+And consequently the quality of life has deteriorated as well.

 Values are essential because they define the standards of levels of goodness or desirability.
 Value education is implanted in every tradition of the Indian culture.
 Yet it is very sad to witness that gradually hypocrisy is taking over the values.
 It is the need of the hour to control this and call for change in the education system.
 Perhaps the major responsibility of bringing about this change lies in the hands of the teachers, the education policies and the syllabus.
 Since the purpose of education is to convert mirrors into the windows, it is important to inculcate the basics of values in every child.
 The treasure of values lies in the Vedas and the Upanishads of past.
-Vedas say, “Speak truth; never lax in self-study and fulfill your duties”.
+Vedays say, “Speak truth; never lax in self study and fulfill your duties”.
 The central idea of value based education is to develop individuals with goodwill, individuals who do not cheat, or do not lie, or steal or kill.
 The aim is to develop individuals who consider mankind as one, who value every other human being and treat them with respect, dignity and equality.

 The current trend in the privatization, liberalization and globalization of lives has created a global society where ancient heritage has been thrown into the winds.
-However, the degradation of values and disrespect for the culture and tradition has only brought personal discontent and a large number of socio-economic problems for everyone.
-Therefore, it is high time to introduce a system that aims at infusing values and moral principles into the minds of students so that the world becomes a better place to live in and peace, serenity and prosperity prevail.
+However, the degradation of values and disrespect for the culture and traditional has only brought personal discontent and large number of socio-economic problems for everyone.
+Therefore, it is high time to introduce a system that aims at infusing values and moral principles into the minds of students so that the world becomes a better place to live in and peace, serenity and prosperity prevails.